Matters of life and death: an investigation of “living wills” and other advance directives

 Reference

 Hoffmann, D. E., Zimmerman, S. I. and Tompkins, C. J. 1996.
-“The Dangers of Directives or the False Security of Forms” Journal of Law, Medicine & Ethics 24, no 1, 5-17, the American Society of Law, Medicine & Ethics
+“The Dangers of Directives or the False Security of Forms” Journal of Law, Medicine & Ethics 24, no 1, 5-17, the American Society of Law, Medicine & Ethics (paywalled)

-This article was first published in User Experience, Volume 4 Issue 3.
+A version of this article was first published in User Experience, Volume 4 Issue 3.